EphemeralBeauty/EphemeralBeauty/README.md

 - 👀 I’m interested in everything regarding data science, machine learning, automation and embed systems.
 - 🌱 I’m currently learning some tensorflow.
 - 💞️ I’m looking to collaborate on some open source projects.
 Do not hesitate to contact me if you want.
-- 📫 You can reach me leaving a message on my projects.
+- 📫 You can reach me by leaving a message on my projects.

 <!---
 EphemeralBeauty/EphemeralBeauty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.